YSZhuoyang/COMP90049-knowledge-technologies-Project/README.md

     NGram matches.txt
     Local edit distance matches.txt
     evaluations.txt

     ./KTProject.jar     // Executable

 ## How to build and run project
 * Install and open Intellij
 * Clone the project, navigate to the project directory and open the project
 * Go to 'File -> Project structure -> Libraries' to check whether maven library dependencies are imported
 * Add an application run/debug entry in edit configuration and select TestDriver.java
 * By default, the file loaders will read all files into memory however both analyzers only process 20 reviews, for the purpose of speed and convenience for manually checking correctness.
-But it can be configered by modifying the input parameter in 'TestDriver.java'.
+But it can be configured by modifying the input parameter in 'TestDriver.java'.
 Details can be found in 'TestDriver.java' file
 * After running the project, output files named 'NGram matches.txt', 'Local edit distance matches.txt' and 'evaluations.txt' will appear under './Output/' directory

 ## How to execute
 * An executable named 'KTProject.jar' under the submission folder has been exported and can be executed directly.
-* Open a terminal under the submission folder, type '$java -jar KTProject.jar'
+* Open a terminal under the submission folder, type:

+        $java -jar KTProject.jar

-* Note that the executable file must be in the same directory where folder 'Data' and 'Output' are located
+* Note that the executable file must be in the same directory where folder 'Data' and 'Output' are located as well

 ## Author
 * Sangzhuoyang Yu